Fine Arts Theatre

 The Wilshire Regina Theatre in Beverly Hills opened Wednesday, April 21, 1937.
 The first program was “That Girl From Paris” starring Lily Pons, and Humphrey Bogart in “Black Legion”, plus a March of Time newsreel and a cartoon.
-Seating was general admission at ‘Popular Prices’ – 25 cents for adults, 10 cents for children.
+Seating was general admission at ‘Popular Prices’ - 25 cents for adults, 10 cents for children.

 Built at a cost of $75,000, the theatre sat 800 people (in smaller seats than today).
-Initial press coverage mentioned the design firm of B. Marcus Priteca (who also designed the Hollywood Pantages) but did not credit the theatre’s design directly to him.
-Opening day newspaper ads announced a ‘Magic Fountain for Young and Old’, and a “Theaterette in Ladies Lounge” as special features.
+Initial press coverage mentioned the design firm of B. Marcus Priteca (who also designed the Hollywood Pantages Theatre) but did not credit the theatre’s design directly to him.
+Opening day newspaper advertisements announced a ‘Magic Fountain for Young and Old’, and a “Theatrette in Ladies Lounge” as special features.

 It was taken over by Fox West Coast Theatres on December 28, 1948 with Anton Walbrook in “The Red Shoes” and renamed Fine Arts Theatre (occasionally referred to as the Fox Fine Arts Theatre and a tall vertical sign with that name was added to the center of the façade (it has since been removed).
 In 1951 it hosted the World Premiere of George Stevens' “A Place in the Sun”.
 In 1959 “Room at the Top”, (‘The Most Daring Film in a Decade’), played there for over six months.
 Some time after the 1950’s, the original small forecourt and free-standing boxoffice were eliminated for an interior lobby.

 In 1974 “The Exorcist” drew long lines around the block into a residential area that didn’t appreciate the attention.
 Local residents called for changes in parking regulations and even restrictions on the theatre’s schedule.
 These issues have long since been addressed.
 It was operated by Laemmle Theatres from 1985 to 1993.